arve0/master/thesis.md

 # Theory

+What to communicate: theory and details that are not obvious for understanding the rest of the text

 -> ML: I denne delen bør man primært ha med teori som er nødvendig for å forstå det som kommer i metodedelen.
 Altså ikke skriv for mye her før strukturen og innholdet er mer klart.)

 ## Image Processing